Warhammer 40,000: Regicide: Factions

 The Orks are the enemies in the single-player Blood Angels Campaign.
 The Ork Warboss assumes the role of the 'King'.
 The Weirdboy assumes the role of the 'Queen'.
 A living conduit of psychic energy, the Weirdboy is able to teleport across the field and blast the foe with bolts of emerald fury.
 Some might are able to transform an opponent into a 'squiggly beast'.
 The Meganobz assume the role of the 'Rook'.
 The Stormboyz assuming the role of the 'Knight'.
 The Ork Loota serves the role of the 'Bishop'.
 Equipped with Deffguns, they will have superior Weapon Strength and a couple of unique abilities.
 They are very tough, like all Orks, so scoring critical hits against them is unlikely.
 Their abilities include 'Ready fer Stompin!' which can be used to cause them to become more dangerous and frenzied when they sustain injury, 'Pin 'em Down' that suppresses enemies and holds them in place, and 'Take Aim' that gives them increased firepower but at the cost of their mobility.
 Shoota Boyz assume the role of the 'Pawn'.

 Development and release

 In May 2015, the developer released a video showing development.

 In early February 2015, Hammerfall Publishing has started selling limited edition game bundles.
 There is a large range of bundles - from the budget 'Neophyte'/'Slugga' pack that offers in-development access to the game as well as a Space Marine/ Ork themed T-shirt depending on choice of faction, to the large 'Terminator'/'Warboss' bundle that on top of the game access and themed T-shirt, comes with a hooded jumper with artwork similar to the T-shirt two posters - one for the Space Marine Captain unit in the game, and the Weirdboy unit - special certificate, collector's edition forum access, content season pass, exclusive forum Honour and the buyer's name in the game credits.

+On October 14, 2022, Warhammer 40,000: Regicide was discontinued by Hammerfall Publishing, including the shutdown of its servers and its de-listing from the Steam, Apple, and Google Play stores, after seven years since release.
+However, the game's offline mode still works for previous installations.